sheldonjinqi/learning_cpp/cpp_notes.md

 ---
 # Modulo 1
-Compiler: Have a machine check your code
+Compiler: Have a machine check your code, catches the error ealier